kazuki-4ys/DeSmuME-NX/README.md

 It's currently a fully interpreted DS emulator, which means the performance is not so great.

-Place Yours roms in this folder
+Place your ROMs in this location: sdmc:/switch/desmume/roms/

-sdmc:/switch/desmume/roms/

 To-do
 ------------------------